hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `notification_sender_email` - (Optional) Email address from which the notification will be sent.

-* `vnet_subnet_id` - (Optional) The full resource ID of a subnet in a virtual network where the API Management service is deployed.

-* `vnet_type` - (Optional) The type of VPN in which API Managemet service needs to be configured in.
-None (Default Value) means the API Management service is not part of any Virtual Network, External means the API Management deployment is set up inside a Virtual Network having an Internet Facing Endpoint, and Internal means that API Management deployment is setup inside a Virtual Network having an Intranet Facing Endpoint only.
-Possible values include: `VirtualNetworkTypeNone`, `VirtualNetworkTypeExternal`, `VirtualNetworkTypeInternal`.

 * `additional_location` - (Optional) Additional datacenter locations of the API Management service.
 The `additional_location` block is documented below.

 * `certificate` - (Optional) List of Certificates that is installed in the API Management service.
 Max supported certificates that can be installed is 10.
 The `certificate` block is documented below.